kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ## What is Offline Virtual Machine

-Almost all virtual machine (VM) management systems allow you to manage both running and stopped virtual machines.
-Such system allows you to edit configuration of both types of VMs and show its statuses.
+Almost all virtual machine (VMI) management systems allow you to manage both running and stopped virtual machines.
+Such system allows you to edit configuration of both types of VMIs and show its statuses.

-To allow building such VM management systems on top of the KubeVirt, the VirtualMachine is introduced to provide the access to the stopped virtual machines.
+To allow building such VMI management systems on top of the KubeVirt, the VirtualMachine is introduced to provide the access to the stopped virtual machines.
 When working with running virtual machines, please see the [VirtualMachine] object documentation.
 The Virtual Machine object is